NicholasBunn/mastersCaseStudy/README.md

 - Email: nicholasbunn04@gmail.com
 - LinkedIn: https://www.linkedin.com/in/nicholasbunn/

-What a function do
+- What a function do
-What the function's parameters or arguments are
+- What the function's parameters or arguments are
-What a function returns
+- What a function returns

-bla bla